henrietta-k/adapt-learning-wiki/Deploying-and-testing-your-Adapt-course.md

 This tasks compiles a production-ready minified/compressed version of the course.

 #### `$ grunt dev`
 This tasks compiles a developer-friendly version of the course, including sourcemaps for debugging.
+Also runs the 'watch' task, which monitors your source code for any file changes, running the appropriate grunt tasks to update the build.

 #### `$ grunt tracking-insert`
 Before your course will track to an LMS (using [spoor](https://github.com/adaptlearning/adapt-contrib-spoor) or another tracking extension), you'll need to make sure that tracking identifiers are added to the relevant places in your JSON files.
 You _**can**_ do it manually, or you can run this task which will insert them for you automatically.